ChumaSuey/googleformdateauto/README.md

 - It can be done with a lot of google forms any time as long as you specify the link in the .get parameter.
 ## Credits

-- Chuma
+- Chuma.
-- Nepta
+- Nepta.
-- Dany  (Testing of the script)
+- Dany  (Testing of the script).